Quick Verdict

 Component 4: Switching Cost (The Number Nobody Calculates)

-This is the most underanalyzed cost in automation platform selection, and in our research data, it is often the largest cost organizations pay in their first two years.
+This is the most underanalyzed cost in automation platform selection and often the largest single cost organizations pay in their first two years.

 Switching automation platforms is not a configuration migration.
-Every workflow must be rebuilt from scratch in the new platform.
+Every workflow must be rebuilt from scratch.
 Logic must be re-implemented, credentials re-connected, tests re-run, and production handoffs managed carefully to avoid gaps in automation coverage.

-- Hours per workflow: 2–5 (significantly faster than original build, but not trivial)
+- Hours per workflow rebuild: 2–5 hours (faster than original build due to existing process knowledge, but not trivial)

-- Parallel running period: 2–4 weeks (running both platforms simultaneously during validation)
+- Parallel running period: 2–4 weeks recommended (both platforms running simultaneously during validation)

-- Total platform cost during parallel period: 1.5–2x normal monthly cost
+- Platform cost during parallel period: 1.5–2× normal monthly cost

-At $40/hour opportunity cost and 60 average migration hours, the switching cost is approximately $2,400 per migration event — before accounting for the additional platform costs during parallel operation.
+At $50/hour opportunity cost and 60 hours of migration work, the switching cost is approximately $3,000 per migration event before the additional platform subscription costs during parallel operation.

-This cost is the reason that the strategic question is not just “which platform is cheapest now?” but “which platform can I afford to switch away from if my requirements change?”
+This cost is why the strategic question is not just “which platform is cheapest now?” but “which platform can I afford to switch away from if my requirements change?”

 The Switching Cost Matrix